Introduction: New Orleans-Style Bread Pudding

 Whisk all the sauce ingredients together except for the whiskey in a heavy bottomed sauce pot.
 If you want the alcohol to cook off, you can add it now, but it takes away from the final product in my opinion.

-Alcohol free alternate: Mix in two tablespoons of vanilla extract or vanilla paste for a delicious sauce!
+Alcohol free alternate: Mix in two tablespoons of vanilla extract or vanilla paste after cooking for a delicious sauce!
 Real vanilla breaks down in heat, so you will want to hold off adding it until after the cooking is done.

 Place the sauce pot on the stove over medium low heat, and bring to just below a simmer.
 It is imperative you whisk constantly to prevent the sugar burning to the bottom of the sauce pot or the eggs scrambling (just think of it as burning off the calories you're about to enjoy).
 You want the sauce to become thick enough so that it coats the back of a spoon, and dragging your finger across the back of the spoon leaves a clean path.